stas-sultanov/azure-monitor-telemetry/readme.md

 This library has been developed with a strong focus on business adaptability to serve IT solutions of all kinds.<br/>
 The library is guided by the following key design principles:

-- **Efficiency** – Run faster and consume less memory thanks to minimal code and low complexity.
+- **Efficiency** – Run fast with minimal memory usage due to lightweight codebase and low complexity.
 - **Responsibility** – Embrace control over how telemetry is tracked and managed, with decisions left to the developer.
 - **Simplicity** – Minimize the number of classes, relationships, and hierarchies to keep the design as lean as possible.
 - **Transparency** – Gain full visibility into how telemetry is tracked and published, without unnecessary abstraction layers.